phluid61/internet-drafts/file-scheme/draft.md

                   / ALPHA
 ~~~~~~~~~~

-To update an old URI, replace the vertical line "\|" with a colon ":".
+To update such an old URI, replace the vertical line "\|" with a colon ":".

 ## UNC Paths  {#ext-unc}